 Procedural / Technical Environment Artist

 I hold a Master’s degree in Electronics Engineering and made a deliberate transition into computer graphics, where I combine engineering thinking with artistic problem-solving.
-What started with After Effects and Cinema 4D evolved into a deep focus on Houdini, which became the perfect environment to merge technical rigor with creative control.
+Over time, my work naturally gravitated toward Houdini, which became the environment where technical structure and creative control come together.

-Most recently, I worked on a long-term project focused on building a fully automated procedural world generation pipeline for games, covering terrain, road networks, districts, buildings, props, and vegetation.
-The system is artist-driven, data-controlled, and designed for incremental regeneration and parallel processing using PDG, with tight integration into Unreal Engine via PCG.
-The goal was not only visual variety, but production stability and iteration speed.
+Most recently, I worked on a long-term project building a fully automated procedural world generation pipeline for games, covering terrain, road networks, districts, buildings, props, and vegetation.
+The workflow was artist-driven and data-controlled, designed for fast iteration, incremental regeneration, and large-scale environments, with integration into Unreal Engine through PCG.

 Outside of work, I enjoy cycling and playing classical piano.

-Feel free to reach out if you’re interested in collaboration or discussing procedural pipelines.
+Feel free to reach out if you’re interested in collaboration or discussing procedural pipelines – [email protected]